Cattal: History

 Cattal also has a Roman road running through it.
 It provided a northward link between the road from Castleford to York via Tadcaster and the York to Aldborough road.
-The road approached the River Nidd from the south through the 'd' of Bridge and on to the 'Ancient Ford', this line was abandoned when the bridge was built a little upstream of the ford.
+The road approached the River Nidd from the south through the 'd' of Bridge and on to the 'Ancient Ford'; this line was abandoned when the bridge was built a little upstream of the ford.
 The present road north from Cattal follows the Roman line, a little west of north to Providence Green and then a little east of north through Whixley, after which it meets the York-Aldborough road.
 The road known as Rudgate now has a brewery named after it in the nearby town on Tockwith.

+Cattal Bridge is a grade two listed structure which carries Tadcaster road over the River Nidd.

 Population

 The current population of Cattal according to the 2011 census data is 115; this is a decrease in population from 1881 when the population was at its peak at 178 residents.
 The population decreased steadily from the early census records from 178 in 1881 to 144 residents at the turn of the century in 1901.
 The population increased during the next two censuses, it grew to 153 in 1911 and 155 in 1921.
 However population has decreased every census year since 1921 until 1961 with a large dip coming between 1951 and 1961 from 140 to 110 residents.